Talk LIVE: Growing Your Career & Community

 Monday, June 11th from 6:30pm to 8:30pm at Richmond Triangle Players

-Guests found the intersection of passion and professional excellence at Talk LIVE: Growing Your Career & Community.
-This TED-style event engaged, informed, and inspired our sellout crowd of professionals of all ages who left with actionable steps and advice on how to advance their careers while also harnessing their passion to influence real change in our community.
+Guests will find the intersection of passion and professional excellence at Talk LIVE: Growing Your Career & Community.
+This TED-style event will engage, inform, and inspire professionals of all ages with actionable steps and advice on how to advance your careers while also harnessing your passion to influence real change in our community.

 Learn more about our speakers:

 Mickael Broth, Renowned Artist

 Mickael is Richmond-based artist, muralist, and writer.
 Broth came to Richmond in 2001 with the intention of painting graffiti as much as possible.
 His involvement in vandalism was halted abruptly with his arrest in 2004 and subsequent ten-month jail term for his crimes.
 Since that time, he has gone on to pursue an active (and mostly legal) career in the arts.
 Awarded a Virginia Museum of Fine Arts Professional Fellowship in 2008 for his gallery work which has been shown in museums, galleries, and abandoned buildings across the country, he has painted murals throughout Richmond and the United States over the past decade as part of public art projects and private commissions.
 In 2016, Broth received international acclaim for his “dancing” Bernie Sanders mural in Richmond.
 In 2013 he published a three part memoir entitled Gated Community: Graffiti and Incarceration, detailing his experiences in the justice system.